 Everyone who wants to go to college should be able to.
 But pushing young people into one life path via higher education negates what might truly be the best fit for someone.
 Obviously, college isn't for everyone, and that's OK.
-The upcoming cohort known as Generation Z (born 1995-2010) is putting that lesson into action.
+The upcoming cohort known as Generation Z (born 1995-2010) is putting that lesson into action for these reasons.

 Why should the individual pay to learn almost everything they need to know on a potential job?
 Companies are now stepping into the role of educator to train people for the specific jobs they'll be doing — and keeping their skills relevant as jobs change, too.
 This includes construction and engineering companies, specialist manufacturers, and even extends to typically white-collar jobs: "Something unusual is happening: [Generation Z] students are asking corporate recruiters whether companies will help them get new skills as jobs shift," James Manyika, chairman and director of the McKinsey Global Institute, told Inc. "With Generation Z in mind, companies like AT&T and Walmart are making job retraining a high priority."

-Over the next few decades, plenty of jobs will be outsourced, some to humans who will work more cheaply in other places, but many more to robots and other technologies.
-But many trade-industry jobs are immune to that; a person in another country can't work in construction in your city, and a robot isn't going to be diagnosing and fixing the issue with your washing machine, septic tank or fuse box.
+Over the next few decades, some jobs will be outsourced to humans who will work more cheaply in other places and even more to robots and other technologies.
+But many trade-industry jobs are immune to that; a person in another country can't work in construction in your city, and a robot isn't going to be diagnosing and fixing the electrical issue in your kitchen.
 Will some of these jobs get outsourced eventually?
 Maybe.
 But it's knowledge workers whose employment is likely to be more affected by this problem in the future.

 Baby boomers believed in the promise and saw going to college as a necessity.
-But the world had changed, and by the time their millennial children went to college, it was far more expensive and competitive.
-Many went years without a job despite working hard for a degree.
-The parents of Gen Z are those millennials and also Gen-Xers, a smaller generation that was also subject to a crummy economy and difficult job prospects post-college.
-Due to their own experiences, these parents are less likely to push their kids down the college path unless it's something they really want to do — or if the job they want requires it.
+But by the time their millennial children went to college, it was far more expensive and competitive.
+Now those millennials and Gen-Xers, a smaller generation that was subject to a crummy economy and difficult job prospects post-college, are the parents of Gen Z. Given their own experiences, these parents are less likely to push their kids down the college path.
 Only 39 percent of millennials think college leads to "a good job and higher lifetime earnings," according to the Wall Street Journal.